mummer4/mummer/README.md

                 to total copies of the repetitive unit involved.

-   ** gaps **
+###gaps

-        DESCRIPTION:
+**Description:**

 This program reads a list of unique matches between two strings and outputs the longest consistent set of matches, followed by all the other matches.
-Part of the MUMmer1.0 pipeline and the output of the 'mummer' program needs to be processed (to strip all non-match lines) before it can be passed to this program.
+Part of the MUMmer1.0 pipeline and the output of the `mummer` program needs to be processed (to strip all non-match lines) before it can be passed to this program.

         USAGE:
         gaps  <seq1>  [-r]  <  <matchlist>